Glasscock Center Space Use FAQ

-- Type of seating: Modular; 5 Tables with 15 chairs
+- Type of seating: Modular; 4 tables with 12 chairs

 - Seating Capacity: 10-15 people

 The Glasscock Center does not provide audio-video/technical support.
-It is your responsibility to secure technical support from either your home department or Liberal Arts IT.
+It is your responsibility to secure technical support from either your home department or College of Arts and Sciences IT.